 The fort walls of Lakhpat enclose the entire town, which, according to one of the locals, can be the very reason behind the town’s destruction at first place.

 History claims that Lakhpat was once a town of millionaires.
 The word Lakhpat is moreover derived from Lakhpati, which literally means a millionaire.

 With the town’s dwindling prosperity and a constant threat of being robbed, Fateh Muhammad, the recent administration of Lakhpat at that time (between 1786 and 1801) proposed to the then ruling Raja Rayadhan III about building a gated wall around the city.
 But when Raja Rayadhan rejected the idea, claiming that the council has insufficient funds for it, Fateh Muhammad schemed of looting the neighbouring town of Pir, reigned under the respected king Mosopir.

 Though Fateh Muhammad and Raja Rayadhan went successfully in looting the town of Pir and building a walled community around their city with the money, Mosopir couldn’t take the pain of getting robbed (who was on a pilgrimage to Hajj, during the time he was robbed) and died right soon after.
 The construction of the gated wall completed in 1801.
 18 years later, the earthquake hit and took it all from the rulers of Lakhpat.

 There’s even a local proverb about the entire incident, which goes something like “Moso Vayo Hajj, Ne Fateh Muhammad Ke Aayo Sajj.”

 Where To Stay In Lakhpat

 Though Lakhpat has a Gujarat Tourism guesthouse, I found it pretty much as deserted and abandoned as many other houses in the city.
 So staying there might not be a very good idea, particularly if the dark nights haunt you.

-However finding a place inside the gurudwara should be no problem.
-I was told by the gurudwara management that many travellers often stay there.
+However, finding a place inside the gurudwara should be no problem.
+I was told by the gurudwara management that many travellers stay there from time to time.
 Just spare a little donation if you can, and I’m sure that those in charge would be happy to host you for a night or two.